quantum-mob/QuantumPlaybook/README.md

 ## How to use

 Once QuantumPlaybook is installed, put `QuantumPlaybook` in the search field of the Wolfram Documentation Center (Mathematica Help window).
-You will see the table of contents of the workbook.
+You will see the table of contents of the playbook.